inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

 * ~~Gap-filling forest types and WRB LI and humus + confirmation by national experts~~
 * ~~Remove incomplete unique profiles (e.g. profiles with only one forest floor layer)?
 Or do we keep it for plot-level integration (at least in “som” forms, i.e. with fixed depths)?~~
 * ~~Add list with structure similar to PIRs, in which specific data updates by FSCC can be listed (along with their reason and a "change_date").
 These can then be applied in a way similar to updated values in the checked PIRs.~~
+* ~~Are coordinates fine?
+Was there a systematic coordinate issue in the Pyrennees in Spain?
+Correct coordinate sign mistakes (e.g. in Spain, where the minus sign was clearly sometimes forgotten, since it was there for other records of the same plot)~~
+* ~~Update plot codes LI UK back to original for 1994~~
+* ~~Solve issue with non-unique German plot codes in LI~~
+* ~~Improve internal gap-filling based on sw_swc (link between records)~~

 ~~## TO DO - Checked PIRs~~